Boo (2023 film)

 Boo is a 2023 Indian horror thriller film written and directed by A. L. Vijay.
-The film, a Tamil-Telugu bilingual, it stars Rakul Preet Singh, Vishwak Sen, Reba Monica John, Nivetha Pethuraj, Manjima Mohan and Megha Akash in the lead roles.
+The film stars Rakul Preet Singh, Vishwak Sen, Reba Monica John, Nivetha Pethuraj, Manjima Mohan and Megha Akash in the lead roles.
 It premiered on JioCinema on 27 May 2023.

 Plot

-The story revolves around Kaira and her friends Ritika "Ritu", Aruna, and Kavya, who discover a mysterious book called Halloween Stories during their Halloween party at Kiara's house.
+The story revolves around Kaira and her friends Ritika "Ritu", Aruna, and Kavya, who discover a mysterious book called Halloween Stories during their Halloween party at Kaira's house.
 The book includes a warning to read all the chapters without stopping, and they embark on a journey into its ghostly tales.
-As they delve deeper, they find themselves encountering the characters from the stories in real life.
-The movie explores the secrets of the book and the friends' experiences in this extraordinary situation.
-The stories which read further:
+As they delve deeper, they encounter the characters from the stories in real life.
+The movie explores the book's secrets and the friends' experiences in this extraordinary situation.

 Chapter-1: Hiccups

-A journalist called Vasanthi, who is looking for her new single portion for rent.
+Vasanthi is a journalist looking for a new single portion for rent.
 After a failed deal with the broker at midnight, she finds out a portion and joins immediately.
-Before entering into the portion, the landlady asks a weird question: Does she get hiccups?
-Vasanthi casually says no, later sometime she weirdly starts getting hiccups, which eventually turns into paranormal activities around her, leading her to death in front of the landlady she puts again to-let board to the house.
+Before entering the portion, the landlady asks a weird question: Does she get hiccups?
+Vasanthi casually says no, but sometime later, she weirdly starts getting hiccups, which eventually turn into paranormal activities around her, leading her to die in front of the landlady.
+The landlady puts a to-let board on the house again.

 Chapter-2: Soul Trapper

-A girl called Malavika just had a successful traditional date.
-While coming home, she accidentally kills an old man, and his grandson, terrified she rushes her home.
+Malavika just had a successful traditional date.
+While coming home, she accidentally kills an old man and his grandson.
+Terrified, she rushes home.
 Then she finds out their souls are following her, and finally, they get her soul trapped in the home.

 Chapter-3: Uninvited Guest

-Janaki "Jano" is overjoyed because her love proposal was accepted by her friend.
-Then, suddenly, she felt the presence of paranormal activities around her.
-A video came to her phone that a woman asked for help to save her along with her boyfriend, who was in a haunted house.
-She tries to share the message with her boyfriend, but she realizes that she is being watched by someone through her phone.
-Then suddenly, a mysterious ghost kills her.
+Janaki "Jano" is overjoyed because her friend accepted her love proposal.
+Then, she unexpectedly felt the presence of paranormal activities around her.
+A video came to her phone showing a woman asking for help to save her and her boyfriend, who was in a haunted house.
+She tries to share the message with her boyfriend, but she realizes someone is watching her through her phone.
+Suddenly, a mysterious ghost kills her.